BibleResearch/bible-notes/new_testament/pauline_epistles/1_corinthians.md

 This letter was most likely written around **55 AD**.
 This is evidenced by the fact that Paul was writing from **Ephesus** (see 1 Corinthians 16:8) where he stayed for three years (see Acts 20:31) likely between 53 to 55/56 AD.
 I claim Paul wrote 1 Corinthians toward the end of his stay in Ephesus based on 1 Corinthians 16:6 where Paul is making plans to spend the winter in Corinth.

+## Theme(s)
+- **Life in the Church.** One of the major themes throughout this letter is what life in the Church ought and ought not look like.
+Paul confronts the problems of disunity, lack of Church discipline, the misuse of communion, and the misuse of spiritual gifts, among other issues, and shows how these behaviors are unbecoming saints who "belong to Christ" (3:23).

 ## Outline
 **0. Introduction and Greeting  [1:1-9]**